-Your nutritional needs tend to change in accordance with your advancing age and overall health.
+Nutritional needs tend to change in accordance with advancing age and overall health.
 However, there are certain vitamins that are required by everyone in different amounts to sustain important body functions.

-The female body has to undergo drastic physical and biological changes during the process of reproductive maturity, which is why women generally require more of certain vitamins than men.
+The female body has to undergo drastic physical and biological changes during the process of reproductive maturity, pregnancy, and menopause, which is why women generally require more of certain vitamins than men.

 Women require certain vitamins more than others.
-Here’s a list of such must-have vitamins along with their best food sources that can be included in your daily diet to help you meet the recommended intake:
+Here’s a list of such must-have vitamins along with their best food sources:

 - Iron: Iron is abundantly present in dark green leafy vegetables, whole grains, cereals, beans, lean red meat, fish, chicken, and turkey.
 Consuming these foods with those rich in vitamin C can lead to better absorption of iron in the body.

 - Calcium: Calcium is found in dairy products such as milk, cheese, and yogurt, as well as dark green leafy vegetables such as kale and broccoli.

 - Magnesium: Magnesium can be obtained from green vegetables such as okra, certain varieties of beans, unrefined whole grains, nuts, and seeds.